GateRA: Token-Aware Modulation for Parameter-Efficient Fine-Tuning: Experiment

 \paragraph{Results on Mathematical Reasoning Tasks}

 We evaluate the performance of GateRA on mathematical reasoning tasks using the MetaMath dataset ~\cite{yu2023metamath} for training and GSM8K for evaluation.
 As reported in Table~\ref{tab:math}, GateRA achieves state-of-the-art performance compared to all PEFT baselines under the LLaMA-3-8B setting.
 Specifically, GateRA attains an accuracy of \textbf{72.11\%}, outperforming HiRA (70.81\%), MoRA (67.98\%), DoRA (66.12\%), and LoRA (65.89\%).
-These findings demonstrate that GateRA is particularly effective for complex symbolic reasoning, such as multi-step mathematical tasks, by leveraging token-aware modulation to enhance expressiveness while maintaining parameter efficiency.
+These findings demonstrate that GateRA is effective for complex reasoning, by leveraging token-aware modulation to enhance expressiveness while maintaining parameter efficiency.